-Risk Management is an integral part of the Group’s business practice on all levels of the Roche Group.
+Risk Management is an integral part of the Roche Group’s business practice on all levels.
 Risk Management includes:

-tracking and reporting of risks to provide assurance regarding the achievement of objectives.
+Monitoring and reporting of risks & opportunities to provide assurance regarding the achievement of objectives.

-On Roche Group level this is formalised in the Group Risk Management Process, where Divisional and Group functions and business areas assess risks and opportunities and develop plans for the most material ones identified.
+At Roche Group level this is formalised in the Group Risk Management Process, where divisions, relevant divisional and Group functions assess risks & opportunities and develop plans for the most material ones identified.
 This happens in parallel to the development of the business plans.

-This process is overall supported by Group Risk Advisory, which is responsible for the necessary alignment, co-ordination and development of Group Risk Management.
-Continuous improvement is applied to the Group Risk Management Process through stakeholder feedback and maturity measurement, and when appropriate external reviews.
+This process is supported by Group Risk Advisory, being responsible for the necessary alignment, coordination and development of Group Risk Management.
+The Group Risk Management Process is continuously improved through stakeholder feedback and effectiveness evaluation, and when appropriate through external reviews.

-We also implemented a risk management programme designed to systematically identify, assess, mitigate and adequately manage the risk of human rights violations.
-This risk management programme does not only apply to our operations, but likewise to our value chain and activities related to our business.
-We discuss and assess identified risks within the Corporate Sustainability Steering Committee.
-At the time being, the four identified top risks - including vulnerable groups such as patients, employees, suppliers and business partners – are Data Privacy, Safe workplace (incl. health risks), Working conditions (incl. child, forced or compulsory labour, harassment and discriminations) and Employee association.
+Additionally, upon request, either e.g. regions or affiliates are supported in the establishment of their own Risk & Opportunity Management Process, as is the case for specific projects or focus areas (e.g. regarding Human Rights).
+In this area, a risk management programme designed to systematically identify, analyse, mitigate and adequately manage potential risk of human rights violations has been implemented.
+This risk management programme is not limited to our operations, it covers our value chain and activities related to our business.
+Identified risks are discussed within the Corporate Sustainability Steering Committee.
+Currently, the four identified top risks - including vulnerable groups, such as patients, employees, suppliers and business partners – are Data Privacy, Safe workplace (incl. health risks), Working Conditions (incl. child, forced or compulsory labour, harassment and discriminations) and Employee Associations.
 For further information, please visit our

-Beside Group Risk Advisory many other 2nd lines of control perform risk management activities and trainings (e.g. Healthcare Compliance, Medical Compliance, Safety, Health & Environment (SHE), Quality, Procurement, Pharma Global Technical Operations, etc.).
+Beside Group Risk Advisory, many other 2nd lines of control functions perform risk management activities and trainings (e.g. Healthcare Compliance, Medical Compliance, Safety, Health & Environment (SHE), Quality, Procurement, Pharma Global Technical Operations).
 In addition, many cross-functional risk activities occur within Roche, a few of which are described below as examples.

 Financial Risk Management within the Group is governed by policies reviewed by the Board of Directors.
 Policy implementation and day-to-day Risk Management are carried out by the treasury functions and regular reporting on these risks is performed by the relevant accounting and controlling functions.

-Crisis Management, where every subsidiary of the Group has established Emergency Management teams, with corresponding alarm and escalation procedures and authority to act quickly in the event of a crisis.
-Also, at Roche Group level there is a Roche Emergency Management Organisation and Support (REMOS), supporting Local Emergency Management when needed.
+At Roche Group level, a global Crisis Management organisation is established.
+Every subsidiary of the Group has furthermore established Emergency Management teams, with corresponding alarm and escalation procedures and authority to act quickly in the event of emergencies/crises.
+Also, at Roche Group level there is a Roche Emergency Management Organisation and Support (REMOS), which supports Local Emergency Management when needed.
 These teams comprise operational line management with appropriate authority and they rehearse different crisis scenarios regularly.

-A risk-based compliance management approach was developed in 2013 for one of the regional organisations to target compliance efforts to areas most at risk.
+A risk-based compliance management approach was developed for one of the regional organisations to target compliance efforts in areas at most risk.
 A Compliance & Risk Management Office has been established to address specific risks in the procurement area.